mohan-chinnappan-n/cli-dx/code/code-extraction.md

-# How to retrieve the code in your Org using DX?
+# How to retrieve the code in your Org using DX and perform Code Scan?

 ## Topics
 - [Create project](#cprj)